gonzalezJohnas/gonzalezJohnas.github.io/_pages/education.md

 With High Honors - September 2014

-I study the fundamentals of Computer science to develop a professional skills to develop sfotwares fron their administration to their conception and deployement.
+I study the fundamentals of Computer science to develop a professional skills to develop software from their administration to their conception and deployment.

 ---